StarlaneStudios/vscode-comment-anchors/README.md

 ## Issues

-Issues can be submitted in the GitHub repository [here](https://github.com/ExodiusStudios/vscode-comment-anchors/issues)
+Issues and suggestions can be submitted in the GitHub repository [here](https://github.com/ExodiusStudios/vscode-comment-anchors/issues)

 ## Contribution